mathjax/MathJax-docs/advanced/extension-writing.rst

 Tutorial: Extension writing
 ****************************

-MathJax is designed in a way that makes easy to write extensions.
+MathJax is designed in a way that makes it easy to write extensions.
 Examples can be found in the `MathJax third party extensions <https://github.com/mathjax/MathJax-third-party-extensions>`__ repository; see also :ref:`ThirdParty`.

 In this tutorial, we are going to see how to write your own MathJax extension.
-No specific prerequisites are assumed, except that you already have a local :ref:`installation` and of course some familiarity with how to use MathJax.
+No specific prerequisites are assumed, except that you already have a local :ref:`installation <installation>` and of course some familiarity with how to use MathJax.

 The Big Picture